bruno-c/teambox-talker/server/doc/protocol.md

 # Talker Protocol
 This protocol describes how a Talker client communicates with the server.
 While similar to XMPP, this protocol is focusing on multi-user chat, low bandwidth, simplicity, efficiency and allows updating previous messages.

-All eventss are in JSON format.
+All events are in JSON format.
 They contain a hash ({...}) and end with a line break (\n).
 The hash will contain a type property that will define the type of event.
 See the following sections for a description of each type of event.

 ## Authentication
 Before sending and receiving events in a room, the client must connect to the room by sending the following message: